GamesNostalgia

 Before Windows, before the internet, before smartphones — there was MS-DOS.
 From the early 1980s to the mid-1990s, Microsoft's Disk Operating System was the platform on which some of the greatest games ever made were built.
 If you grew up with a PC in that era, MS-DOS games are probably where your love of gaming started.

-MS-DOS Screen showing CONFIG.SYS and AUTOEXEC.BAT
+MS-DOS screen showing autoexec.bat and config.sys

-MS-DOS screen
+MS-DOS screen showing autoexec.bat and config.sys

 It wasn't always obvious that it would turn out this way.
-When IBM launched the PC in 1981 and Bill Gates licensed them MS-DOS — acquired for just $50,000 from a small Seattle company — nobody was thinking about games.
+When IBM launched the PC in 1981 and Bill Gates licensed MS-DOS — acquired for just $50,000 from a small Seattle company — nobody was thinking about games.
 The machine was expensive, austere, and designed for spreadsheets.
 The Apple II, the Atari 8-bit, and soon the Commodore 64 were where the fun was.
 But a handful of visionary developers were about to change that.

 Roberta Williams at Sierra On-Line made King's Quest I: Quest for the Crown in 1984 with IBM's own funding, proving the PC could deliver rich, animated adventure gaming.
 MicroProse and Sid Meier followed, targeting the platform's keyboard and processing power for deep strategy that rewarded patience — Sid Meier's Railroad Tycoon (1990) and Sid Meier's Civilization (1991) arrived just as a new, more demanding audience was moving to MS-DOS machines, hungry for something worthy of the hardware.